sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 #### GPU Nodes
 Expanse GPU nodes have GNU, Intel, and PGI compilers available along with multiple MPI implementations (OpenMPI, IntelMPI, and MVAPICH2).
 The gcc/10.2.0, Intel, and PGI compilers have specific flags for the Cascade Lake architecture.
 Users should evaluate their application for best compiler and library selections.

-*Note: that the login nodes are not the same as the GPU nodes, therefore all GPU codes must be compiled by requesting an interactive session on the GPU nodes.*
+*Note that the login nodes are not the same as the GPU nodes, therefore all GPU codes must be compiled by requesting an interactive session on the GPU nodes.*

-In this tutorial, we include several hands-on examples that cover many of the cases in the table:
+In this tutorial, we include several hands-on examples that cover many of the cases described below, or the [Running Jobs](#run-jobs) section below.

 * MPI
 * OpenMP
 * HYBRID